cfengine/documentation/examples/tutorials/distribute-files-from-a-central-location.markdown

   comment => "Hosts need to download patch files from the central location";
 ```

-### Create a custom library to synchronize reusable policy
+### Create a custom library for reusable synchronization policy

 You might need to frequently synchronize or copy a directory structure from the policy server to
 an agent host.
 Thus, identifying reusable parts of policy and abstracting them for later